OpenFunction/functions-framework-nodejs-deprecated/doc/arch.md

 }
 ```

+**`outputs` means the destinations your function result goes to**.
+If you don't specify this field, the result just returns to the caller.
+Here let's say we want to send the result to `middleware` middlware component (see `outputs.middleware`), it's type is a `pubsub` (see `outputs.pubsub.params.type`), this means that your function is now a publisher, and you publish your result to the middleware component called `pubsub`.

 `outputs` is a map data structure, as you can declare many output middleware.
-Here it means that the pubsub middleware is called "middleware" and the topic that Func A published is called "test".
+Here pubsub middleware is called "middleware" and the topic that Func A <u>published</u> is called "test".

+> ⚠️ To understand all details of `config.json`, please read [OpenFunction Context Specs](https://github.com/OpenFunction/functions-framework/blob/main/docs/OpenFunction-context-specs.md).

-So now let's see how does data flow in OpenFunction:
+Now let's see how does data flow in OpenFunction:

 ![image-20210808113548809](img/image-20210808113548809.png)